After an afternoon of counterpunching, Rangers find way to floor Panthers with OT knockout blow

 Final score: Rangers 5, Panthers 4.

-“Finding a way to win is huge in the playoffs,” former Panthers forward Brian Trocheck said after his two-assist afternoon.
+“Finding a way to win is huge in the playoffs,” former Panthers forward Vinnie Trocheck said after his two-assist afternoon.

 That the Rangers did, despite all the metrics to indicate otherwise.